AdamMc331/Not-KotDog/2017-05-25-not-kot-dog.md

 1. If we are trying to hit the token endpoint, we use basic authorization credentials.
 2. If we are trying to access any other endpoint, we use the authorization token that's been stored in shared preferences.
 We read back the `AuthToken.kt` object as a string and use Moshi to convert it back to an object.
 We'll discuss how to save that next.

 Now that we have our Retrofit service defined, it's time to implement it.
 We'll do this in our `MainActivity.kt` file inside the `onCreate()` method.
-Here is a snippet of our activity file that is relevent up to this point:
+Here is a snippet of our activity file that is relevant up to this point:

 ```kotlin
 class MainActivity : AppCompatActivity() {